-You can think of writing sales copy as a step-by-step process which, when executed correctly, can result in increased sales and more income for you.
+You can think of writing sales copy that converts as a step-by-step process which, when executed correctly, can result in increased sales and more income for you.

 1. Define your audience

-As you answer these questions, a persona will start to emerge, and the more specific you can get, the better (Imagine one person, maybe someone you know).
+As you answer these questions, a persona will start to emerge.
+The more specific you can get, the better (Imagine one person, maybe someone you know).

 If you know that your target persona is a 55-year-old male who is a first-time entrepreneur honing his business idea., it’s much easier to develop a voice that’s persuasive.
 You’ll be able to talk about technology and business in a way that makes most sense to him, which will make it a no-brainer for him to take your course.
 After all, you get him, and he can trust you.